Towards improved care for people with dementia12 October 2014

-These two projects are funded through the NHMRC Cognitive Decline Partnership Centre and led by Professor Simon Biggs of the University of Melbourne and the Brotherhood’s Research and Policy Centre.
+These two projects were funded through the NHMRC Cognitive Decline Partnership Centre and led by Professor Simon Biggs of the University of Melbourne and the Brotherhood’s Research and Policy Centre.

 The first study, commenced in 2014, concerns the role of regulation in dementia care.
 In partnership with NHMRC, HammondCare, the Brightwater Care Group, Helping Hand Aged Care (SA) and Alzheimer’s Australia, researchers from the University of Melbourne and the Brotherhood investigated how regulation affects the dementia care practices of several service providers, by consulting management, care workers, people with dementia and carers.